 Remember, if we just look at the bad that’s happening, we easily lose hope.
-We naturally want Jesus to hurry up and bring us total victory over evil by destroying all evil-doers and rapturing us from this terrible world.
+We naturally want Jesus to hurry up and bring us total victory over evil by destroying all evil-doers and rapturing us away from this terrible world.

-Instead, we should look for Jesus in what he is doing now and expect him to bring his victory to earth by making good come from bad.
-The “last hour” that scriptures speaks of is the era of the Holy Spirit, who empowers us to change the world.
-Instead of relying on the Second Coming of Christ to rescue us from everything, WE are empowered to change the world and overcome evil.
+Instead, we should look for Jesus in what he is doing now and expect him to bring his victory to Earth by making good come from bad.
+The “last hour” that scriptures speak of is the era of the Holy Spirit.
+Jesus gave us his Holy Spirit to empower us to continue his ministry and change the world.

 The Gospel of John 1:1-18 draws us back to the first hour: “In the beginning was the Word.”
 Jesus is the first and the last Word.
 As one year ends and another begins, let us ask: “Is Jesus truly the first and last Word in my life?
 What will I do in the new year to let the Holy Spirit transform the world through me?”

-© 2008 by Terry A. Modica
+© 2008 & 2022 by Terry A. Modica